Skip to content

 A title tag is a piece of HTML that’s used to define the title of a webpage.
 Title tags aren’t displayed on-page, but they are displayed in search engine results, browser tabs and social media posts.

-Title tags are read by both users and search engines.
+Title tags are read by both users and search engines and are one of the 10 essential meta tags available.
 The ideal title tag should:

 • Outline what the page is about